 When you think of disability insurance, you’re probably thinking of coverage for total disability.
-Total disability coverage means that when you’re so injured or ill that you can’t work and lose your ability to earn income.
+Total disability coverage means you’ve become injured or ill and lose your ability to earn income.
 Your disability insurance will pay you benefits each month until you recover or your coverage expires, which should help pay the bills and maintain your standard of living.

-Total disability means being unable to continue working at your job, but make sure your policy is an own-occupation policy (also known as a regular-occupation policy).
-An own-occupation policy means you only have to meet the insurance company’s definition of disability – that you can no longer work – for the job you had most recently at the time of your disability.
+Total disability means being unable to continue working at your job, but make sure your policy’s definition of disability is own-occupation.
+An own-occupation policy means you only have to be so disabled that you can’t work for the job you had at the time of your disability.

 Presumptive disability coverage is for when you suffer an injury or sickness so debilitating that the disability insurance company presumes that you’ll never be able to return to work.
-Such disabilities include the permanent loss of:

 Under most disability insurance coverage, you’ll have to wait out an elimination period of around 90 days before the disability insurance company will pay benefits, which allows time for you to recover from your disability and return to work.
 Because of the nature of the loss, there is no elimination period for presumptive disability.